cdevents/presentations/fosdem2022/presentation.marp.md

 ![bg contain](images/glue_code.jpg)

 <!-- Glue code story:
-Back in November 2019 I was asked by a colleague to help prepare a detailed training session on our continuous delivery setup. *This was for the autonomous drive development at Volvo Cars, so quite a complex project.*
+Back in November 2019 I was asked by a colleague to help prepare a training session on our continuous delivery setup. *This was for the autonomous drive development at Volvo Cars, so quite a complex project.*

 By then we had been working on this continuous delivery setup for about a year and a half and a simplified overview of what we had **built** was needed.
-After an hour in front of this massive whiteboard drawing boxes for everything we were actually a bit surprised to realize that we had over 70 components in this setup.
+After an hour in front of this massive whiteboard drawing boxes for everything we had 72 components on the board, quite a lot but not really surprising since it was quite complex.

-Some of these components were configuration files, some were existing solutions like Jenkins, Gerrit and Nexus, but about **25** of the components we identified were basically **glue code**.
-Like moving information from one component to an other, or allowing one component to run and get results from an other.
+Some of these components were configuration files, some were existing solutions like Jenkins, Gerrit and Nexus, but about **25** of the components we identified were basically just **glue code**...
+Just making things work together...
+Like moving information from one component to an other, or starting an action in one .

 I remember thinking "this work is probably repeated in other projects and organizations too, **there has to be a better way**.
 And as it turns out, **there is**!
 -->